haonanharry/msds610_relational_joins_final/README.md

 # Inner Joins

+Here are some alternative visualizations that explain inner joins.

 <img width="759" alt="Screen Shot 2022-10-13 at 10 46 33 PM" src="https://user-images.githubusercontent.com/112201010/195771458-aa6abc60-59c7-4eba-819a-f7eb3638c023.png">

 <img width="1320" alt="Screen Shot 2022-10-13 at 10 47 34 PM" src="https://user-images.githubusercontent.com/112201010/195771598-cbc9c6c9-2c7b-4f25-a0e7-874ea4aaa4a1.png">

+The above visualizations help in understanding the execution of inner join in an intuitive way.
+The SQL Server Engine iterates through all the records in the first table and for each record it finds a matching record in the second table.
+Unlike left join, inner join returns only the matching records from both the tables including the duplicate records.